-In conclusion, we have investigated the effect on non-Markovianity of the indirect interactions induced by the interaction with a common environment.
-We derived a general formalism to calculate the non-Markovianity for a TLS undergoing pure dephasing, taking into account any possible effect of the indirect interactions.
+In conclusion, we have investigated the effect of indirect interactions induced by a common environment on non-Markovianity.
+We derived a general formalism to calculate the non-Markovianity of a TLS undergoing pure dephasing, accounting for the effects of indirect interactions.
 To apply this formalism, we considered a model of $N$ two-level systems interacting with a common harmonic oscillator environment.
-We conclusively showed that the indirect interactions qualitatively and quantitatively affect the non-Markovianity extremely significantly.
-Moreover, even in the regime of weak coupling, the indirect interactions lead to significant non-Markovianity.
-Finally, we find that the strength of non-Markovian effects increases with the number of TLSs interacting with the environment, highlighting the enhancement of these effects as $N$ increases.
-These findings provide deeper insights into how non-Markovian effects can arise in quantum systems, which may have implications for quantum information processing and decoherence control strategies.
+We conclusively showed that indirect interactions qualitatively and quantitatively affect non-Markovianity to a great extent.
+Moreover, even in the weak-coupling regime, indirect interactions lead to significant non-Markovianity.
+Because dephasing typically dominates relaxation - particularly at short times - and harmonic-oscillator environments are so prevalent, we expect our results to have broad applicability.
+Our findings provide deeper insights into how non-Markovian effects can arise in quantum systems, which may have implications for quantum information processing and decoherence control strategies.